danmcmullen/danmcmullen.github.io/mssms-remembered-logins.md

 `C:\Users\%username%\AppData\Roaming\Microsoft\SQL Server Management Studio\13.0\`

 - Replace `%username%` with your Windows login
-- The number `13.0` may be different dependinf on the Version installed
+- The number `13.0` may be different depending on the Version installed
 - Microsoft SQL Server Management Studio must be closed when deleting the file

 > AppData is a hidden folder.
 You may need to show hidden folders in explorer if you try to navigate to this directory